percona/mongodb-orchestration-tools/README.md

 - **mongodb-watchdog**: daemon to monitor dcos pod status and manage mongodb replica set membership

 ## Use Case / Required
-The tools in this repository are designed to be used specifically within the [DC/OS 'percona-mongo' service](https://docs.mesosphere.com/services/percona-mongo/) by using the [DC/OS SDK API](https://mesosphere.github.io/dcos-commons/reference/swagger-api/), etc.
+The tools in this repository are designed to be used specifically within the [DC/OS 'percona-server-mongodb' service](https://docs.mesosphere.com/services/percona-server-mongodb/) by using the [DC/OS SDK API](https://mesosphere.github.io/dcos-commons/reference/swagger-api/), etc.

 The minimum requirements are:
 1. DC/OS 1.10+